-The Nottingham campaign is supported by publishers Hachette UK and Usborne, who will both be donating books across Nottingham.
+The Nottingham campaign is supported by publishers Hachette UK and Usborne, who have donated books across Nottingham.
 Authors L.D.
-Lapinski, William Hussey, and Darren Simpson are also supporting the campaign by championing reading and creative writing in Nottingham
+Lapinski, William Hussey, and Darren Simpson are also supporting the campaign by championing reading and creative writing in Nottingham.

 On May 10th at 10am, we called on the people of Nottingham to Take 10 and read.
 Our research has shown us that reading can be an effective way of helping people take care of their mental health and wellbeing – and it only takes 10 minutes a day to see the benefits!

 Over 1000 people from schools and businesses in Nottingham took part in the challenge.
 Children also enjoyed a virtual event with author Anthony Horowitz who encouraged children to follow their passions, and read every morning.